-Total installed cost is usually the primary factor for many consumers when replacing their HVAC system.
-However, how can you best assess the benefits of your new heating and cooling system - when installation costs are but one variable in the total value equation?
+Controlling costs is usually a driving force for building owners when building a new facility or replacing an existing HVAC system.
+However, how can you best assess the many variables affecting the installation of - or the desired benefits from your new heating and cooling system - when installation costs are but one variable in the total value equation?
 Will problem areas (rooms too hot or cold) be addressed?
 Will the equipment operate in an energy-efficient manner?
 There are many considerations to be addressed when discerning a contractor's skills, evaluating their proposals, and ensuring you get the value you pay for.